-BTC/USD is the most frequently traded currency cryptocurrency pair.
-The term BTC/USD depicts the value of Bitcoin against the US Dollar.
+Bitcoin (BTC) is the most popularly traded cryptocurrency and the leader among cryptocurrencies by market cap, accounting for almost 50% of the overall market.
 Bitcoin is created by computers performing highly complex mathematical computations and thereby converting electricity into long strings of code that have monetary value.
 This computing is done in a distributed network and is called bitcoin mining.

 Bitcoin (BTC, XBT) is the cryptocurrency with the largest market capitalization.
 At one stage, in 2017, its market cap was more than 37.5 billion dollars.

 There can be no more than 21 million Bitcoins.
 The reason for this supply limit is the decreasing-supply algorithm that is used in the mining process.
 The Bitcoin mining process becomes exponentially slower as it progresses and it is estimated that the last Bitcoin will only be mined in May 2140.

 BTC price could go up over time potentially on account of a reduction in Bitcoin's supply over time, depending on the level of interest it generates among individual traders as well as institutional investors.
 Unlike traditional finance and trading exchanges, the decentralized nature of Bitcoin's system makes transactions and trading far more affordable.
 The growth of digital exchanges and adoption of Bitcoin as a legitimate payment option can also drive interest in trading BTC going forward.Bitcoin Price Prediction

 In January 2009, the financial world changed forever when the ‘genesis block’ of Bitcoin was mined by an anonymous person (or persons) using the pseudonym Satoshi Nakamoto.
 That was when the first decentralized cryptocurrency was created.